Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-1/1.1 - Introduction to Java/README.md

 Java is known for its *simplicity*, *robustness*, and *security* *features*, making it a popular choice for **enterprise-level applications**.
 Java applications are compiled to ***byte code*** (**.class** file), that can run on any **Java Virtual Machine**.
 Java makes writing, compiling, and debugging programming easy.
 It helps to create reusable code and modular programs.

-## Q. What is high-level programming language?
+## Q. What is high-level programming language❓
 → A high level programming language is a programming language that is designed to be easy to read, write and understand by humans.
 These languages are typically more abstract and closer to natural human languages than low-level language which are closer to machine code and hardware architecture.

-## Q. What is high-level programming language?
+## Q. What is high-level programming language❓
 → Object-oriented programming (OOP) is a programming paradigm based on the concept of "**object**", which are self-contained units that contains both ***data*** (***attributes*** or ***properties***) and ***methods*** (***function*** or ***procedures***) to operate on that data.